Is reshoring actually happening? Here’s what automotive supply manufacturers should know.

 Does reshoring make sense for your business?

-If your automotive business is suffering from tariffs, reduced volumes and shrinking profitability, talk to your tax advisor.
-Too many manufacturers are not taking advantage of new tax incentives that can help mitigate financial pain, or exploring options like reshoring (or nearshoring) that can strengthen your business under the right circumstances.
+If your automotive business is suffering from tariffs, reduced volumes and shrinking profitability, talk to your tax and business advisor.
+Too many manufacturers are not taking advantage of new tax incentives that can help mitigate financial pain and open up options like reshoring that can strengthen your business under the right circumstances.

-Reshoring is not a one-size-fits-all scenario, as the up-or-down verdict depends on how your business works, what your supply chain looks like and whether you can automate enough of your domestic production to make the math work out.
-Talk the whole scenario through with your tax or business advisor.
-Because there are so many moving parts here, be sure your advisor understands both tax strategy and the automotive business, including the unique challenges that parts suppliers face.
+Reshoring is not a one-size-fits-all scenario.
+Its viability depends on how your business works, what your supply chain looks like and whether you can automate enough of your domestic production to make the math work out.

 How Wipfli can help